jianzhnie/LLamaTuner/README.md

 ## License

-`Chinese-Guanaco` is released under the Apache 2.0 license.
+`Efficient Finetuning of Quantized LLMs` is released under the Apache 2.0 license.

 ## Acknowledgements